sriramsripada20s/Sriram-Sripada-Portfolio/README.md

 **How to determine if a review is positive or negative?**

 We could use the Score/Rating.
 A rating of 4 or 5 could be cosnidered a positive review.
 A review of 1 or 2 could be considered negative.
 A review of 3 is nuetral and ignored.
-This is an approximate and proxy way of determining the polarity (positivity/negativity) of a review
+This is an approximate and proxy way of determining the polarity (positivity/negativity) of a review.

+# [Project 3: Netflix Dashboard Using Tableau]